101 Things to do in Bournemouth – Fisherman’s Walk Beach

 The Commodore

-Just across the road is The Commodore Pub.
-This has plenty of tables inside, plus a beer garden, all with great views across the bay.
+Just across the road is The Commodore.
+This Greene King pub has plenty of tables inside, plus a beer garden, all with great views across the bay.
 It offers a typical pub grub style menu (this I have tried!) and an extensive selection of drinks.
-I’m currently trying to work my way through the gin menu…
+The gin menu is particularly extensive.
+To be honest, the food here is a bit hit and miss.
+I prefer the Spyglass & Kettle.

 The Commodore